junxit/us-congress-bills-111/metadata.md

 - 2009-02-04 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-02-04 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 407 - 1 (Roll no. 53). (text: CR 2/3/2009 H884-885)
 - 2009-02-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 407 - 1 (Roll no. 53).(text: CR 2/3/2009 H884-885)
+- 2009-02-05 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.